t15k/inajiffy/README.md

 Bootstrap scripts
 =================

-Small collection of scripts for quickly getting some service up and running on a bot.
+Small collection of scripts for quickly getting some service up and running on.

 Zookeeper
 ---------